 The most significant change is to the minimum arrears necessary before CRAR can be initiated.
-Prior to the new restrictions, landlords could initiate CRAR where the tenant was in arrears equalling at least seven days' rent (i.e. principal rent, not service charges or other sums defined as rent under the lease).
-That has temporarily been increased to 90 days' rent.
-For quarterly tenancies, with the March quarter being 91 days long, that means landlords can still initiate CRAR immediately if the March quarter rent is unpaid.
-However, so long as the tenant brings the arrears below the minimum threshold before the landlord takes control of their goods, the landlord cannot take further action.
-That means that CRAR can be rendered toothless for most commercial tenants by payment of a relatively small sum, at least until arrears significantly in excess of the minimum threshold accrue.
-That may push the problem a few months down the line, by which time the lockdown may be relaxed.
-There is therefore a risk of CRAR coming back into play just when tenants are trying to get back on their feet.
+Prior to coronavirus, landlords could initiate CRAR where the tenant was in arrears equalling at least 7 days' rent (i.e. principal rent, not service charges or other sums defined as rent under the lease).
+In April, that was temporarily increased to 90 days' rent, and has now been increased to 189 days' rent.
+For reference, the March quarter and June quarter together make 188 days, giving most tenants a significant degree of protection from CRAR up until autumn.
+If CRAR is exercisable, so long as the tenant brings the arrears below the minimum threshold before the landlord takes control of their goods, the landlord cannot take further action.
+Tenants will hope that the new changes give them time to get back on their feet over the June quarter, but there is still a significant a risk of CRAR coming back into play while tenants' businesses are still recovering.

 Enforcing CRAR at residential premises and on roads has also been temporarily restricted.
 Initiating CRAR usually waives the landlord's right to forfeit.
 During the lockdown, that is unlikely to apply (but landlords may still take a cautious approach).

 The restrictions only affect new CRAR action started after 24 April 2020 onwards.
 Where the notice of enforcement had already been served up to and including 24 April 2020, the minimum arrears required remain at the level before the new sets of restrictions, i.e. seven days' principal rent.